 - B. In addition, the crimes of "stalking" and "aggravated stalking" each contain definitions which focus on violations of various different kinds of restraining orders: - 1.
 "Stalking" includes a requirement of proof that the defendant violated a restraining order by publishing or broadcasting the "picture, name, address, or phone number" of the protected person in such a way as to harass or intimidate the person.
 O.C.G.A. § 16-5-90(a)(2). - 2.
 "Aggravated stalking" requires a violation of an existing order that prevents stalking behavior by engaging in further stalking conduct towards the protected person.
-O.C.G.A. § 16-5-91(a). - Aggravated stalking requires that the violation of the order be without the a. consent of the other person, and be for the purpose of harassing and intimidating.
+O.C.G.A. § 16-5-91(a). - Aggravated stalking requires that the violation of the order be without the consent of the other person, and be for the purpose of harassing and intimidating.
 In order to prove the purpose of harassing and intimidating, a single violation of the order is not sufficient and there must be a pattern of behavior.
 State v.
 Burke, 287 Ga.
 377 (2010).
-Distinguished by Louisyr v.
+However, where there has been "a pattern of harassing and intimidating behavior' culminating in a single violation of a protective order," a conviction for aggravated stalking may be sustained.
+Slaughter v.
+State, 327 Ga.
+App.
+593, 596 (2014).
+See also Louisyr v.
 State, 307 Ga.
 App.
 724 (2011), in which a multiple order violations are not required to find a pattern of intimidation and harassment, but rather that a single violation must be part of a pattern of harassment and intimidation, as determined by the jury when considering a variety of factors, such as the prior history between the parties, Herbert v.
 State, 311 Ga.
 App.
 396 (2011) in which only one contact was sufficient to prove violation of the order, Hervey v.
 State, 308 Ga.
 App.
 290 (2011), in which an extensive history of harassment and intimidation can be considered, as well as repeated Oliver v.
 State, 325 Ga.App.
-649; 753 S.E.2d 468 (2014), in which a single violation of the order is prohibited, if the violation is part of a pattern of harassment and intimidation, and the jury can consider additional factors, including the prior history between the parties. - 3.
-Both of these statutes punish violations not just of civil stalking orders, but also of other types of orders, including: - a. a bond to keep the peace. - b. a temporary restraining order, and other forms of temporary or permanent equitable injunctions. - c. a family violence order. - d. an employer protective order. - e. conditions of pre-trial release, probation, or parole.
+649; 753 S.E.2d 468 (2014), in which a single violation of the order is prohibited, if the violation is part of a pattern of harassment and intimidation, and the jury can consider additional factors, including the prior history between the parties, Kinnemore v.
+Cochran, 2021 WL 1711563 (March 24, 2021), in which the underlying incident leading to the issuance of the TPO could be considered as part of a pattern of harassment and distinguishing Burke as "addressing the State's burden during a criminal trial," Huber v.
+State, 368 Ga.
+App.
+401, 407 (2023), in which a single violation of an order in the divorce proceeding barring the defendant from the residence was enough for aggravated stalking, along with a pattern of harassing behavior.